digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/03-argocd-deployment/01-argocd-deployment.rst

 * A running Kubernetes cluster (1.24+) in which you have access to:

   * Create and manage namespaces
-  * Manage resources including custom resource definitions
+  * Manage resources including Custom Resource Definitions

 * Access to a PostgreSQL database (versions from 11 to 14 are supported)
 * The following command-line tools installed: